Do you want to prevent WordPress from generating additional image sizes?

 However, you should be cautious about removing image sizes.
 They may be needed by your theme for post thumbnails, sliders, attachments, or custom post types.
 Only remove them if you are certain and aware of the effect this might have on your site.

-How to Prevent WordPress From Generating Image Sizes
+Method 1: How to Prevent WordPress From Generating Image Sizes With Code (Recommended)

-The first thing you need to do is install and activate the Stop Generating Unnecessary Thumbnails plugin.
-If you need help, then you can see our guide on how to install a WordPress plugin.
+First, you need to install and activate the ThumbPress plugin.
+If you need help, then you can see our beginner’s guide on how to install a WordPress plugin.

-Once there, you’ll notice that all additional image sizes are listed on the left of the screen.
+This will open a new page.
+On the left side of the screen, you will notice that all additional image sizes are listed.
 The ones marked in red indicate that these sizes are enabled and will be generated.

 You will need to drag each size that you don’t want to the right column.
 This will disable it so that it won’t be generated when you upload an image.